WordPress/WordPress-Documentation-Style-Guide/docs/3-language-and-grammar/word-choice.md

 ## Technical terms

 Technical terms can vary from everyday words like net, bit, cloud, virus to proprietary terms such as processor, URL, website, bandwidth, that are specific to technical concepts.
-Many technical terms are sometimes portmanteau words - a word that results from blending two or more words such as *WiFi, favicon, email, freeware,* and *webinar*.
+Many technical terms are portmanteau words -  words that result from blending two or more words such as *WiFi, favicon, email, freeware,* and *webinar*.
+Some technical terms do become widely used and understood, but before that happens, they might be hard to understand for people who aren't familiar with them.
+In general, be watchful while using technical terms, so that they're only used while unmistakably communicating your message.

+### General do's and don'ts with technical terms

+-

 ## Avoid jargon and slang